johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-12-13-nuget-and-webmatrix-how-to-install/index.md

 authors: johnnyreilly
 tags: [jquery, NuGet]
 hide_table_of_contents: false
+description: 'WebMatrix lacks NuGet command line, but users can still install a specific version manually by following the necessary steps - a bit of a challenge.'
 ---

 I've recently been experimenting with WebMatrix.
 If you haven't heard of it, WebMatrix is Microsoft's _["free, lightweight, cloud-connected web development tool"](http://www.microsoft.com/web/webmatrix/)_.
 All marketing aside, it's pretty cool.
 You can whip up a site in next to no time, it has source control, publishing abilities, intellisense.
 Much good stuff.
 And one thing it has, that I genuinely hadn't expected is [NuGet](https://www.nuget.org/).
 Brilliant!